andrecowie/kiwisle/Backlog.md

 # Backlog
 [Home](./README.md)

+- Ongoing Project Material.
+- Software Product.
+- Quality Assurance.
+- Planning & Tracking.
+- Review & Forward Planning.

 This document will look at the items that need to be completed for the project to be successful.

 - [x] [Iteration 1](##iteration-1)
 - [ ] [Iteration 2](##iteration-2)
 - [ ] [Iteration 3](##iteration-3)

+# Backlog
+- Items
+  - [x] As a player I want KiwiIsland to have an introduction and options before I play so that I have better understanding of why I should play Kiwi Island.
+    - [x] Introduction Screen
+    - [x] Information Screen
+    - [x] Settings Screen
+  - [ ] As a player I want the GUI to have more visual appeal so that I can find the game more intricate and attractive when playing for longer periods of time.
+    - [ ] The Game has updated Iconsets
+      - [ ] The Game's terrain has updated visuals
+      - [ ] The Game's predators have updated visuals
+  - [ ] As a player I want the kiwi island map and it's occupants to be laid out differently for each game so that the game has more replay value as well as being more immersive.
+  - [ ] As a player I want to be able to see the area around me in the map so that I can be more strategic in terms of my map positioning.
+  - [ ] As a user I want to be able to trap predators and to kill them so that they are removed from the current game.
+  - [ ] As a player I want the predators in the game to be able to move around kiwi island so that there is a more interactive and challenging experience.
+  - [ ] As a player I want the predators to be able to hunt both me, the player and the kiwis so that I have a sense of urgency to find all the kiwis quickly as well as the tool's to protect myself.
+  - [ ] As a player I want to be able to setup the size of the map before the game begins, so that the game can take more or less moves to complete.
+  - [ ] As a Player i want to have the ability to choose a difficulty level to make the game more immersive as well as replay value.
+  - [ ] As a player I want to know an overview of how to play the game before I begin playing the game so that the game is more beginner friendly.

 ## Iteration 1

 ### Planning